tj-pypi/gcs-pypi/CONTRIBUTING.md

 If the bug you encountered has not been reported yet, create a new Issue for it and make sure to label it as a 'bug'.
 To allow us to help you as efficiently as possible, always try to include the following:

-- What version of gcspypi2 are you using?
+- What version of gcs-pypi are you using?
 - What operating system or environment did the bug occur at.
 - What did go wrong?
 - What did you expect to happen?